Merck announces deal with generic drug makers in India for anti-viral COVID-19 medicine | Health

 Late-stage testing of the drug just started in the United States, and it's unclear when the medicine might be used in India or elsewhere.
 A mid-stage study gave encouraging results, suggesting the drug quickly reduced virus levels when used early after infection.

-Remdesivir is widely used for certain hospitalized patients but must be given as an infusion, which limits its use.
+Remdesivir is widely used for certain hospitalised patients but must be given as an infusion, which limits its use.

 Molnupiravir, a pill that Merck is developing with Ridgeback Biotherapeutics, has shown wide activity against many types of respiratory viruses, according to Dr. George Painter, an Emory University professor who helped discover it.

-"I assume that those generic drug manufacturers who have the enormous capacity either have this on hand or will make it quick," he said.
+“It's my assumption that those generic drug manufacturers who have enormous capacity either have this on hand or will make it quickly,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)